Orthogonal polynomials of several variables: Discrete orthogonal polynomials of several variables

 where $\fs_i$ and $\bs_i$ denote the forward and backward difference operators

-in which $e_1,\ldots, e_d$ denote the standard coordinate vectors, and $A_{i,j}$, $B_i$ are some functions of $x$.
-It follows readily that $A_{i,j}$ are necessarily quadratic polynomials and $B_i$ are necessarily linear polynomials in $x$.
+It follows readily that the $A_{i,j}(x)$ are necessarily quadratic polynomials and the $B_i(x)$ are necessarily linear polynomials in $x$.
 Some of these families are tensor products of classical polynomials of one variable, which will be discussed in the next subsection.
-Below are several families that do not come from product.
+Below are several families that do not come from products.

 For a vector $x=(x_1,x_2,\dots,x_d)\in\RR^d$ we will denote